 Would this have made a difference in the life of James Hodgkinson?
 Would he still have become a crazed shooter?
 No one knows.
 But with better anger management tools at his disposal, his anger might never have metastasized into full-blown psychosis.
 Had he possessed an iota of peace and insight, he might have been able to laugh at his own failure to produce any tangible change through his political activities.
 In silence or “quiet time,” he might have gotten the insight that we are all part of the same human family, even if we sometimes quarrel.

-Such insights are rare and precious, and if we know of methods to share them and pass them along, we have a certain moral and ethical responsibility to do so, within reason.
+Such insights are rare and precious.
+If we know of methods to share them, we have a moral and ethical responsibility to do so, within reason.
 (I am not advocating aggressive proselytizing.)